R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 A SSH server should be present in the machine from the software selection phase of the OS installation.
 You may test this with `service ssh status`.
 If this is not the case, install it now by typing `apt install openssh-server` and confirm with `y`.

-Configure the daemon to suit the document's specifications.
+Next, configure the daemon to suit the document's specifications.
 Open the main configuration file `/etc/ssh/sshd_config` with your preferred text editor, **vi** in my case:

-		vi /etc/ssh/sshd_config (§)
+		vi /etc/ssh/sshd_config (†)
 - Observe that there is also a `ssh_config` file, a `ssh_config.d` folder, and a `sshd_config.d` folder in `/etc/ssh/`.
 Check your spelling!
 - The config file basically consists of an `Include` directive to call further config files stored in the `sshd_config.d` folder, and a list of *commented out* settings (starting with the `#` character).
 These are the default settings the server runs on.